Rickey07/Z-BAY/README.md

 ## 🚀 Features

 ✨ Easy-to-use and intuitive user interface

 ✨ Secure and seamless payment processing

 ✨ Product search and filtering options

 ✨ User authentication and registration

 ✨ Cart management and order tracking
-✨ Product reviews and ratings
-✨ Wishlist functionality

 ✨ Responsive design for mobile and desktop devices

 ✨ Admin panel for managing products and orders

-✨ Newsletter subscription
+✨ PDF Bill download

 ## ⚙️ Installation

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/Rickey07/ZBay.git`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd ./Server`  and `cd ./Client `
 3. Install the dependencies: `npm install`
 4. Set up the environment variables:
    - Rename `.env.example` to `.env`
    - Provide the necessary values for the variables
-5. Start the development server: `npm start`
+5. Start the development server: `npm start for client` and `nodemon index.js for server`
 6. Open your browser and visit: `http://localhost:3000`

 ## 🛠️ Tech Stack